 Waist trainers can prevent the diaphragm from doing its job, which can have serious implications for your wellness in addition to your fitness routine.
 “When worn, a waist trainer covers the two bottom ribs and will be pulled up high so it gives the illusion of an hourglass shape,” says Harwood-Nash.
 “The constriction in the rib cage makes it difficult for anyone using it to breathe properly.”

 Jesse P. Houghton, MD, senior medical director of Gastroenterology at Southern Ohio Medical Center concurs.
-“Tight compression from a waist trainer can inhibit the diaphragm from being able to fully contract and relax, thus inhibiting full expansion of the lungs.”
-This is especially problematic if you wear a waist trainer while working out, as you might not get the oxygen you need.
+“Tight compression from a waist trainer can inhibit the diaphragm from being able to fully contract and relax, thus inhibiting the full expansion of the lungs.”

 Waist Trainers Can Cause Musculoskeletal Issues

-We rely on the lower spine for mobility, so any compression in this area will throw your musculoskeletal system off.
 In trying to compensate, you might injure yourself in other areas.
-In fact, a compressed diaphragm might send a signal to accessory muscles to compensate.
+A compressed diaphragm might send a signal to accessory muscles to compensate.
 “Smaller accessory muscles located near your neck will kick in [to help the diaphragm breathe],” says Sparks.
 “These small muscles are not meant to move your ribcage thousands of times per day; they will eventually wear out leading to neck pain, headaches, and jaw pain.

 Waist Trainers Put Pressure on Internal Organs